Stablecoins Are the Money Layer. RWAs Are the Asset Layer

 It represents distribution.

+The winners in tokenized finance will not just be the teams that can tokenize an asset.
 They will be the teams that can package trust, access, settlement, and liquidity into a product people can actually use.

 Put it together and the shape of the next stack starts to look clear.

+Stablecoins are the money layer.
+RWAs are the asset layer.
 Wallets, compliance systems, custody models, and settlement design are the connective tissue.
+Distribution is the battlefield.
+Trust is the moat.

 That is a much better frame for 2026 than treating all crypto as one market.